 House Checks are available to citizens who notify the Police Department that they are going out of town for a specific period of time.
 Patrol officers will increase patrols around these homes.
 This is a free service and must be set up in advance by contacting the Police Department at 757-259-5140, Monday - Friday, 8 a.m. - 5 p.m.
 You may also submit your request using our online Police to Citizen (P2C) system.

-To locate controlled substance public disposal locations, please use the DEA search tool.
+There are multiple controlled substance public disposal locations in our area.
+To find the location closes to you, use the DEA search tool.

 McGruff the Crime Dog® is a symbol for crime prevention and he helps build relationships between the police and children while encouraging everyone to “take a bite out of crime!”